-If you’ve been thinking about starting a water feature project in the garden this season, have you thought about adding the sights and sounds of a waterfall to your yard?
-Waterfalls are great for stress reduction – both watching and listening to water falling is a relaxing experience.
-Waterfalls can also block some neighborhood or traffic noise, attract birds and other wildlife, and let’s face it… the best reason for building a garden waterfall is that they look AMAZING.
+If you’ve been thinking about starting a water feature project in the garden this season, have you thought about adding the sights and sounds of an outdoor waterfall to your yard?
+Garden waterfalls are great for stress reduction – both watching and listening to water falling is a relaxing experience.
+Backyard waterfalls can also block some neighborhood or traffic noise, attract birds and other wildlife, and let’s face it… the best reason for building a garden waterfall is that they look AMAZING.
 (And for the practical side of you, or your S.O., add value to your home.)
-And yes, you can DIY a garden waterfall!
+And yes, you can do a DIY garden waterfall!
 Not only is it much cheeper to do it yourself, it’s a fun project, especially for a couple or a family.
-Installing a waterfall is not difficult…it just takes some basic knowledge, and yes, who are we fooling’…some hard work.
-But most of us DIY’ers aren’t afraid of getting dirty and dragging our garden mud through the kitchen for a day or two… So here are our picks for DIY waterfall tutorials for our TGG readers.
-Have you installed a DIY water feature?
-Share with other TGG readers in comments!

 Good step by step instructions over at Passion For Ponds, for this nice DIY waterfall project.